-Human capital includes employees, their knowledge and experience, organization’s relationship with employees, employee training and appraisal, employee satisfaction, employee review about the organization, etc. all contribute to the capital of the organization.
-If an organization has a lower employee turnover rate then there are chances of high intellectual capital.
+Human capital includes employees, their knowledge and experience, the organization’s relationship with employees, employee training and appraisal, employee satisfaction, employee review about the organization, etc. all contribute to the capital of the organization.
+If an organization has a lower employee turnover rate, then there are chances of high intellectual capital.

 Example – Leadership and managerial skills, key employees and their knowledge, professional competencies, work ethics, and work culture, employee training, etc.